alizaidis/terraform-asm-sample/README.md

-# Build GKE cluster and Deploy Anthos Service Mesh on the cluster.
+# Build GKE cluster and deploy Anthos Service Mesh on the cluster.

 # Pre-requistes